Horizon-Hosting/documentation/knowledgebase/game_servers/beammp/cobalt_essentials/cobalt_essentials_installation.md

 ### What is Cobalt Essentials?

-Cobalt essentials is a chat based administration plugin, which adds "essentials" to your server.
+Cobalt Essentials is a chat-based administration plugin, which adds "essentials" to your server.
 It is a modular permissions and server management system, meaning you can get addons to extend it's functionality!

 It has been written by [Preston](https://github.com/prestonelam2003) & the open source community, and is available for download on [GitHub](https://github.com/prestonelam2003/CobaltEssentials).